CTN Cash and Carry Ltd v Gallaher Ltd

 CTN Cash and Carry Ltd v Gallaher Ltd [1993] EWCA Civ 19 is an English contract law case relating to duress.
 It raised the question whether an act could be considered to be economic duress if the act would in any event be lawful.

 Facts

-CTN Cash and Carry Ltd had a dispute with Gallaher Ltd about whether CTN should pay for some cigarettes that were delivered to the wrong warehouse and got stolen before Gallaher Ltd could pick them up again and take them to another warehouse.
+CTN Cash and Carry Ltd had a dispute with Gallaher Ltd about whether CTN should pay for some cigarettes that were delivered to the wrong warehouse and been stolen before Gallaher Ltd could pick them up again and take them to another warehouse.
 Gallaher believed that CTN was liable, because the risk of any had already passed, and threatened to withdraw CTN's credit facility for future dealings.
 They were entitled to do this for any reason.
 CTN paid.
 Later it was determined that the risk of the lost cigarettes was not on CTN and they sued for repayment.